luisfnqoliveira/cs447-1/syllabus.md

 ## Notes for Students

-If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact the [Office of Disability Resources and Services](https://www.studentaffairs.pitt.edu/drs/), 140 William Pitt Union (412-648-7890), as soon as possible in the term.
+If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact the [Office of Disability Resources and Services](https://www.studentaffairs.pitt.edu/drs/) (DRS), 140 William Pitt Union (412-648-7890) (TTY 412-383-7355), as soon as possible in the term.
 They will verify your disability and determine reasonable accommodations for this course.

 ## Acknowledgements